How to Read a Japanese Crochet Pattern

 That's basically it.
 Now you just keep following the pattern round by round until you finish.
 And your completed hat would look something like this (but probably better!):

 After writing this post, I realize I'm not a technical writer.
-But still, hopefully what I made some sense and that the diagrams and screenshots were helpful!
+But still, I hope what I wrote made sense and that the diagrams and screenshots were helpful!
 If you decide to give it a try, the pattern I used in my example is from this book (ISBN 978-4-02-190419-6):

 Would love to see pictures of your finished hat!